 Step 1: Sign up for weBoost's Newsletter with THIS link

 and you'll receive a code to save 10%

 Additional Vendors (members, check the Member Discount Page for special discounts):

 Accessories & Kits

-weBoost Drive 4G-X OTR kit Note: This package ships with the 24" rigid non-spring mounted version of the 4G Trucker antenna.
+- weBoost Drive 4G-X OTR kit Note: This package ships with the 24" rigid non-spring mounted version of the 4G Trucker antenna.
 This is not ideal for some RV applications & installation.
-At this time, if you want the shorter 4G Trucker/RV antenna - we recommend purchasing the 4G-X and spring mounted 19" antenna separately.
+At this time, if you want the shorter 4G Trucker/RV antenna - a spring mounted 19" version is available separately.

-Power Supply Note: The 4G-X Vehicle and OTR kits comes standard with a 6v power supply that plugs in to a DC socket (ie. auto / cigarette lighter style).
-If you won't have a DC socket available and prefer to run this off of 110 AC power, you will also need to obtain a certified AC/DC power supply.
+- Power Supply Note: The 4G-X Vehicle and OTR kits comes standard with a 6v power supply that plugs in to a DC socket (ie. auto / cigarette lighter style).
+If you won't have a DC socket available or prefer to run this off of 110 AC power, you will also need to obtain a certified AC/DC supply (weBoost part 850011).
 The RV kit comes with both a direct wired 12v option and the plug-in AC adapter.

 Related News Articles:

 - weBoost and HiBoost Release New OTR Trucker Cellular Antenna Kits Posted on: August 3, 2018